 You can choose between brightly coloured studios to deluxe suites with separate bedrooms, dining areas and lounges.
 The largest room is 117 square meters and has a private balcony.

-There are many activities you can explore on the resort’s property, including eating at the resort’s top-tier restaurants, relaxing by the large pool, or getting pampered at the spa.
+You can explore many activities on the resort’s property, including eating at the resort’s top-tier restaurants, relaxing by the large pool, or getting pampered at the spa.
 On top of this, you can enjoy other outdoor activities in the surrounding areas.

-You can go on kayaking on the lake, hiking and biking in the surrounding hills, along with a host of other nature programs.
+You can go kayaking on the lake, hiking and biking in the surrounding hills, along with other nature programs.
 This is a resort that you won’t want to leave once you’re there!